bc-latex-OLD-IT-WILL-BE-REMOVED/ly-xam/README.md

 What about this first version `0.0.0-beta` ?
 ============================================

-All informations are inside the PDF named `lyxam-doc.pdf` inside the folder `lyxam`.
+For the moment, there is only one french documentation `lyxam-doc[fr].pdf` inside the folder `lyxam`.

 The only thing needed to use the package is the folder `lyxam`.